nccoos/hfr_reprocessing/README.md

 SpectraOfflineReprocessing app (underlying BatchReprocess_R8.pl) has the RadialMetric processing all commented out and disabled.
 Please see [BatchReprocess_R8_UNC.pl](https://github.com/nccoos/hfr_reprocessing/blob/main/tools/BatchReprocess_versions/BatchReprocess_R8_UNC.pl) for the chanages to make to reactivate RadialMetric processing in this script.

-Besides uncommenting -- re-enabling code (in BatchReprocess_R8.pl) ) to output RadialMetric data, we added the new call that runs SpectraToRadialMetric (temporary processing files) and RadialArchiver to store and format data in /Codar/SeaSonde/Data/RadialMetric
+Besides uncommenting -- re-enabling code (in BatchReprocess_R8.pl) ) to output RadialMetric data, we added the new call that runs SpectraToRadialMetric (temporary processing files) and RadialArchiver to store and format data in /Codar/SeaSonde/Data/RadialMetric.
+Note that `$outResponseFolder` is omitted in the RadialArchiver call (as done for AnalyzeSpectra script above) to avoid producing the huge RadialResponse files.

 ```
 ################## RadialMetric output  #################